To be able to swim with manatees was a dream come true! And we did it in the “Manatee Capital of the World” which makes it even more special!

 The Crystal River area of Florida is known for having a high concentration of manatees during the winter months.
 From November to March, manatees travel to the Kings Bay area in Citrus County because of it’s warmer waters.
 What most people don’t realize (I didn’t) is that manatees don’t actually have a lot of fat on them.
 Their body mass is primarily made up of their stomach and intestines.
 So without sufficient blubber, they need to stay in water at least above 60 degrees Fahrenheit (15.5 degrees Celsius).
 The waters that bubble up from the springs in Kings Bay create a kind of manatee jacuzzi, perfect for staying warm!

 Growing up in Florida, manatees were always around.
 Every once in awhile we’d see one in the canal by our house.
 We learned about them in school.
 We saw them at the Miami Seaquarium, where injured manatees are rehabilitated and then put back in the wild.
-Our most recent experience with manatees was seeing them while we kayaked around Virginia Key.
+Our most recent experience with manatees was seeing them while we were kayaking in Miami.
 But to be able to swim with the manatees was something completely new and we couldn’t wait to see these amazing creatures up close.

 We started our day at Plantation Adventure Center at 7 am.
 They’re a part of Plantation on Crystal River, the hotel where we were staying for the weekend.
 You don’t have to be a hotel guest to book a tour with them though.